42-alex/js/README.md

 ---

-### Specifying a default value for a function property
+### Specifying a default value for a function parameter

 #### Approach #1
 ```